PeeperLab/CopywriteR/README.md

 This function should be run for each combination of reference (e.g. hg19, mm10) and binSize.

 - ENCODER
-The function `ENCODER(bamFolder, destinationFolder, referenceFolder, whichControl, captureRegionsBedFile, ncpu)` will generate separate tables with compensated read counts and normalized compensated read counts (after correction for GC-content, mapability and removal of blacklisted regions).
+The function `ENCODER(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)` will generate separate tables with compensated read counts and normalized compensated read counts (after correction for GC-content, mapability and removal of blacklisted regions).

 - CNAprofiles
 The function `CNAprofile(destinationFolder)` performs segmentation, calling and plotting of copy number profiles using the CGHcall package.